 Diabetes is a common, chronic health condition caused by the body's impaired ability to produce or use insulin to process sugar (glucose) and turn it into energy.
-About 9% of adult Washingtonians have diabetes.^{i}
+About 9% of adult Washingtonians have diabetes.

-Diabetes often results in elevated blood sugar which over time leads to serious health complications such as heart disease, vision loss, and limb amputation.^{III} Diabetes is the 8th leading cause of death with estimated costs annual excess costs of \$6.7 billion in Washington.^{IIII ivv} Individuals across the age spectrum can be diagnosed, with a diagnosis among children and adolescents becoming more prevalent.^{VI} One in five Americans are unaware they have diabetes and eight in ten are unaware they have pre-diabetes, with similar rates in Washington state.^{VII} These guidelines focus on Types I, II, and prediabetes, defined as:^{VIII}
+Diabetes often results in elevated blood sugar which over time leads to serious health complications such as heart disease, vision loss, and limb amputation.
+Diabetes is the 8th leading cause of death with estimated costs annual excess costs of \$6.7 billion in Washington.
+Individuals across the age spectrum can be diagnosed with a diagnosis among children and adolescents becoming more prevalent.
+One in five Americans are unaware they have diabetes and eight in ten are unaware they have pre-diabetes, with similar rates in Washington state.
+These guidelines focus on Types I, II, and prediabetes, defined as:

 - Type I: Autoimmune reaction that stops the body making insulin; 5-10% of people with diabetes. - Type II: Not enough insulin is produced or is produced but not taken in well by cells (blood sugar >126 mg/dL), 90-95% of people with diabetes.
 More likely to be diagnosed in adults.
-People with lower socioeconomic status are more likely to have type II diabetes, associated with a lower utilization of insulin, experience more complications, and die sooner than those with a higher socioeconomic status.^{ix, x} - Pre-diabetes: ^{xi} Blood sugar is higher than normal (100 to 125 mg/dL), but not high enough to be Type II.
+People with lower socioeconomic status are more likely to have type II diabetes, associated with a lower utilization of insulin, experience more complications, and die sooner than those with a higher socioeconomic status. ix, x - Pre-diabetes:xi Blood sugar is higher than normal (100 to 125 mg/dL), but not high enough to be Type II.
 Impacts 1/3 of adults in Washington.
-Risk for pre-diabetes can be modified by access to healthy foods, ability to safely engage in physical activity in one's built environment, and improved management of stress and mental health well-being.^{xii}
+Risk for pre-diabetes can be modified by access to healthy foods, ability to safely engage in physical activity in one's built environment, and improved management of stress and mental health well-being.xii

-Washington state performs below the NCQA 25th percentile for blood sugar testing and other diabetesrelated measures for people with diabetes with disparities and variability by race, ethnicity, payor status, geographic location and socioeconomic status.^{xiii, xiv} Clinical best practices for diagnosis, routine blood sugar testing, symptom management by an interdisciplinary team, patient education, and links to community resources are highly variable between delivery sites and regions and represent an opportunity to have a significant impact on a highly prevalent disease.
-Clinical inertia, characterized by a lack of initiated or intensified treatment despite clear indications, poses a significant barrier to achieving optimal outcomes in the management of diabetes - clinicians and healthcare professionals should take proactive steps to assist patients in meeting their weight loss, blood sugar and other care goals.^{xv} See the American Diabetes Association's Overcoming Therapeutic Inertia Initiative.
+Washington state performs below the NCQA 25th percentile for blood sugar testing for people with diabetes with disparities by race, ethnicity, and payor status.
+Clinical best practices for diagnosis, routine blood sugar testing, symptom management by an interdisciplinary team, patient education, and links to community resources are highly variable between delivery sites and regions and represent an opportunity to have a significant impact on a highly prevalent disease.

-Diabetes was selected by Bree Collaborative members in September 2022 and a workgroup of clinical and community experts met from January 2023 to January 2024.
+Diabetes was selected by Bree Collaborative members in September 2022 and a workgroup of clinical and community experts met from January to December 2023.
 Key priorities to improve population health and equity are:

-- Increase performance on NCQA measures for people who have been diagnosed with diabetes. - Identify individuals with prediabetes or diabetes who are unaware of their status and engage them in treatment and prevention. - Uniformly use team-based care to support individuals with diabetes or at risk for diabetes.

-- Promote connection to community resources, address social needs, access to prevention and health promotion activities. - Support patients' medication and supplies use by removing payment barriers.
+- Increase performance on NCQA measures for people who have been diagnosed with diabetes. - Identify individuals with prediabetes or diabetes who are unaware and engage them in treatment. - Uniformly use team-based care to support individuals with diabetes or at risk for diabetes. - Promote connection to community resources, address social needs, access to prevention and health promotion activities. - Support patients' medication and supplies use by removing payment barriers.